 "We do think there’s a value to having a big, raucous live audience to experience these six great friends coming back together," he said.
 "We didn’t want to just suddenly do it on a web call with six squares and people shooting from their kitchens and bedrooms."

-It looks like he will only get half his wish.
-In June, co-creator Marta Kaufmann told The Wrap the show could film in the iconic studio lot in August, assuming that there hasn’t been a second spike.
+It looks like he got half his wish.
+In June 2020, co-creator Marta Kauffman told The Wrap the show could film in the iconic studio lot in August, assuming that there hadn't been a second spike by then.

 A date of 17th August had been reported.
 However, in early August, it was announced that filming had again been postponed.